 Family Promise of Acadiana is part of a national organization which began more than 20 years ago with the purpose of providing shelter, meals and support to families without homes.
 In 2004, St. Elizabeth Seton Parish hosted the very first week of the program in Acadiana.
 Since that time our parish continues to serve this program as a host church.
 Our parish hosts guest families for a one-week time period, approximately three to four times each year.

 This ministry requires many volunteers to have the week run smoothly.
-SES has more than 100 volunteers who work with the coordinators, Joanna Cormier and Anne Guidry.
+SES has more than 100 volunteers who work with the coordinator, Joanna Cormier.
 A typical week includes guest families arriving at the Family Center on a Sunday evening.
 Church volunteers provide supper and visit with the families in the early evening.
 Two additional volunteers sleep overnight.
 In the morning, the guests either return to the Day Center or to their jobs, if employed, and children may attend school or daycare.
 Volunteers provide transportation if guests have no vehicles, and pick up the guests from the Day Center and bring them back to our Family Center at 5:45 pm.

 Anyone interested in volunteering for Family Promise should call Joanna Cormier at (337) 280-9224 or Anne Guidry at (337) 296-7261.

 When our sick or homebound parishioners cannot be with us at a weekend Mass, our parish provides volunteers to bring the Eucharist to homebound parishioners on a weekly basis so that they, too, might share in the healing power of the Bread of Life.
 These volunteers also pray and visit with the homebound, share parish news and spiritual material, and bring cheer and friendliness to maintain a connection with our parish family members.